Main menu

 An internal Order is a cost object that allows you to track and control costs associated with activities or projects.
 It provides a means to allocate costs, monitor budget utilization, and generate reports for financial analysis.

-A Work Breakdown Structure (WBS) is a hierarchical representation of project deliverables, tasks, and subtasks.
+A Work Breakdown Structure WBS is a hierarchical representation of project deliverables, tasks, and subtasks.
 It breaks down the project scope into manageable components, facilitating planning, scheduling, and resource allocation.

 Benefits